 Energy Analysis and Policy

-Energy plays a crucial role in today's world, yet energy production and consumption pose serious risks to the environment and international security.
-From energy industries to environmental organizations, the landscape of energy decision-makers is evolving to take these multifaceted issues into account.
+Energy plays a crucial role in modern civilization, yet energy production and consumption pose serious risks to the environment and international security.
+Decision-makers in industry, government and, environmental organizations are increasingly challenged with balancing tradeoffs among these multifaceted energy issues.

 For the most part, professionals working in energy - from engineers to lawyers, researchers to business leaders - have been trained in a single specialization, whether technical, scientific, or social science.
 Our program offers a powerful option to add value to, but not replace, disciplinary graduate degrees.

 Energy Analysis and Policy (EAP) is graduate-level certificate that can be completed by students in any graduate program at UW-Madison, usually without adding time or cost to their graduate degree program.
 Ph.D. students can also add EAP as a minor, a great option for research students in energy fields.

 EAP's interdisciplinary curriculum gives students the knowledge and skills needed to become leaders in industry, government, consulting, non-profits, and other roles in the energy field.
 EAP's interdisciplinary curriculum considers scientific, technical, economic, political, and social factors that shape energy policy formulation and decision-making.
 It examines topics in energy resources, market structures, public utilities, technology, linkages to the environment, demand for energy services, and public policy.
 Every EAP student also gains experience in designing, conducting, and communicating analysis for real-world clients in the energy sector.

 Since the program began in 1980, our nearly 200 alumni have gone on to great things, advancing energy and related fields across the U.S. and the world.
 Employers of our graduates include energy producers, environmental organizations, consulting companies, universities, research labs, state public service commissions, and many more.
 For more on EAPs four decades of training energy analysts see our program history page.